19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 1055 Haywood Rd, Asheville, NC 28806 | (828) 505-8017

 A fantastic wine bar serving up some of the best food in Asheville, Leo’s House of Thirst is our go-to for casual date nights, especially to satiate our tapas cravings.
 Peruse an impressive wine selection by the glass, half carafe, or bottle, including unique orange and pink wines.
-The food menu features handhelds, pasta, beets, fish, olives, vegan soups, and charcuterie.
+The menu features handhelds, pasta, beets, fish, and charcuterie.
 Sit outside on the garden patio with your dog or enjoy their charming indoor bar and tables.
+I need their olives, vegan soup, and anything raw from the sea.

 Bone & Broth